Excel-lent/Examples-from-arkham46.developpez.com/Readme.md

 # Examples from arkham46.developpez.com: VBA was used to run OpenGL, create games using GDI+ and create interactive infographics!

 In this GitHub I want to share examples from web site of [Thierry Gasperment](arkham46.developpez.com).
 Although all samples and descriptions are open source, you have to register on the web site.
-Nevertheless, it's worth to register if you want to go deeper into details because the site contains tonns of very helpful info.
+Nevertheless, it's worth to register if you want to go deeper into details because the site contains tons of very helpful info.
 To translate the site I recommend Chrome.

 ## OpenGL
 [[Original tutorial (11 lessons) can be read here, no authorization is necessary](https://arkham46.developpez.com/articles/office/vbaopengl/?page=Page_1)].